-The PSU incorporates a built-in solar charge management feature, which will control the input from a separate solar panel and regulator.
+EC468 and EC469 PSU's incorporate a built-in solar charge management feature, which will control the input from a separate solar panel and regulator.
 Depending on the charge state of the batteries, the solar power will be directed to the required battery, and continuously monitored to ensure optimum operation.
+For this system to operate intelligently, the shutdown button should be left switched on.
+If the shutdown button is turned off then the solar panel will charge the vehicle battery only.